Sexual health

 What is sexual health?

-Sexual health is too often seen in negative terms and usually focuses on unplanned pregnancies, sexually transmitted infections (STIs) and abusive or violent relationships.
+Sexual health is too often seen in negative terms, and usually focuses on unplanned pregnancies, sexually transmitted infections (STIs) and abusive or violent relationships.
 Sexual health is about enjoying safe, happy sex and feeling good about the experiences without regretting anything.
 This includes being sensible in using contraception to prevent unwanted pregnancy and condoms to protect against STIs.

-According the World Health Organisation (WHO): ““Sexual health is a state of physical, emotional, mental and social well-being in relation to sexuality; it is not merely the absence of disease, dysfunction or infirmity.
+According to the World Health Organisation: ““Sexual health is a state of physical, emotional, mental and social well-being in relation to sexuality; it is not merely the absence of disease, dysfunction or infirmity.
 Sexual health requires a positive and respectful approach to sexuality and sexual relationships, as well as the possibility of having pleasurable and safe sexual experiences, free of coercion, discrimination and violence.
 For sexual health to be attained and maintained, the sexual rights of all persons must be respected, protected and fulfilled.”

 How can I have good sexual health?